srujrs/PONG/README.md

-# PONG
+# PONG VARIATIONS
-Single player time-based scoring Pong game , programmed in Lua .
+programmed in Lua .